mosip/mosip-infra/deployment/v3/docs/production_checklist.md

 14. Review idschema attribute names again name is Datashare policy and Auth policy for any partner (including IDA).
 15. Review attributes specified in `ida-zero-knowledge-unencrypted-credential-attributes`
 16. Review 1id-authentication-mapping.json` in config vis-a-vis attribute names in idschema
+17. Scripts to clean up processed packets in landing zone.